 After the pandemic, luxury brands met recovery thanks to the APAC region and e-commerce sales.
 Hermes, which published its 2020 results a couple of days ago, even reached +16% of growth for Q4 2020.
 How?
 By offering an omnichannel experience and proving its ability to adapt with high online sales.
 In China, e-commerce is definitely essential for luxury brands if they want to perform.
 Surprisingly, some luxury brands like Chanel prefer to step aside.
 Discover everything about e-commerce in China and its impact on luxury brands’ performance.

 Key Figures of E-commerce

 In China, e-commerce is the quintessence of business.
-The Chinese spend a lot of time online to search for information online and purchase the products they are looking for.
-Online shopping is way more convenient for them compared to go shopping in retail stores.
-For instance, 50% of the worldwide e-commerce is generated in China.
+The Chinese spend a lot of time online searching for information online and purchasing the products they are looking for.
+Online shopping is way more convenient for them compared to going shopping in retail stores.
+For instance, 50% of worldwide e-commerce is generated in China.